 If the title page of your source lists both individual authors and a group name, then provide the individual names for the author and save the group name for later in the entry.

 Finally, here are some abbreviations you can use in your reference list:

 Rev. ed. (revised edition)

 2nd ed. (second edition, etc.)

 n.d. (no date)

 Trans.
 (Translator or Translators)

-For more information about how to format and organize your reference list, please see pages 180-83 of the Publication Manual of the American Psychological Association (6th ed.).
+For more information about how to format and organize your reference list, please see chapter 9 of the Publication Manual of the American Psychological Association (7th ed.).